Cannabis is NOT legal in The Netherlands

 For the sale of weed and hashish, coffee shops must adhere to rules (the tolerance criteria).
 A coffee shop must meet the following conditions:

-• The trading stock may not be more than 500 grams.
+8. The trading stock may not exceed 500 grams.

 Selling soft drugs remains punishable

 The sale of soft drugs remains punishable.
-Do coffee shop owners not comply with the conditions?
-Then they can be prosecuted and the mayor can close the coffee shop (temporarily).
+If coffee shop owners do not comply with the conditions, they can be prosecuted, and the mayor can close the coffee shop temporarily.
 To prevent nuisance, municipalities can set additional requirements for a coffee shop.
-For example, adjusted opening times or a greater distance to schools.
+For example, adjusted opening times or a greater distance from schools.

 Access to coffee shops stricter